-Submitted to Veterans Today by the Washington Post
+Submitted to VT by the Washington Post

 For almost two decades, U.S. military commanders have assured the public they are making progress on the cornerstone of their war strategy: to build a strong Afghan army and police force that can defend the country on their own.
 But in a trove of confidential government interviews obtained by The Washington Post, U.S., NATO and Afghan officials described the Afghan security forces as incompetent, unmotivated, poorly trained, corrupt and riddled with deserters and infiltrators.